DanNixon/sine2020_software_guidelines_paper/report.md

 dependencies contain functionality that do not directly influence the functionality of the module in question.

-A benefit gained form maling code modular is the ability to test each module in isolation using automated testing, for instance unit testing.
+A benefit gained from making code modular is the ability to test each module in isolation using automated testing, for instance unit testing.

 ## (7) Business as Usual